 70s fashion with its love of stripes and patterns is on trend, as well as florals and graphic, grid prints.
 With so many good prints in style to choose from, it’s time to get bold and try combining your favorites.

-You can see here the prints that are on trend in this piece on the 12 best trends for fall 2019 for women over 40.
+You can see here the prints that are on trend in this piece on the best trends for spring and summer 2023 for women over 40.

 Guidelines on how to mix prints and patterns

-I have one rule that serves me best when I mix fashion prints and patterns: keep colors cohesive.
+One rule that will serve you best when you mix fashion prints and patterns is to keep colors cohesive.

-This rule is what saves me from making an obvious fashion faux-pas.
+This rule is what will save you from making an obvious fashion faux-pas.

-Five of my easy, secret ways to a cohesive color story that makes me look like a master at mixing prints include…
+Five of our easy, secret ways to a cohesive color story that make you look like a master at mixing prints include…

-My favorite color combo for mixing prints is black and white.
+A universally favorite color combo for mixing prints is black and white.
+You can easily mix different prints and then make it extra special by adding another color.

 Picking one busy item